 Product Capabilities and User Experience

 Establishing a prioritized list of Product Capabilities will vary from institution to institution and department to department.
-In the guidebook, Aviso and the other learning teams highlighted the most common requirements, organized by involved stakeholders, including Advisors and Student Support Staff, Students, and Administrators.
+In the guidebook, Watermark and the other learning teams highlighted the most common requirements, organized by involved stakeholders, including Advisors and Student Support Staff, Students, and Administrators.
 Some of the most common requirements include usability, progress tracking, alerts, customizable communication tools, and data reports.

 In the fourth section of the Success Factors for Advising Technology Implementation guidebook, the learning teams prepared a structured appreciative inquiry dialogue designed to support learning institutions and service partners in identifying key campus conditions and technology functions in anticipation of implementation.